brownhci/SleepCoacher/README.md

 output: a folder "SimpleData"; in that folder there is one file per user with the date, rating, hoursslept, onset latency, total nubmer of awakenings, and number of awakenings per hour for every night.

-5) CALCULATE CORRELATIONS AND SUMMARY STATS AND CREATE CORRELATION + summary TABLES FOR EACH USER
+5) CALCULATE CORRELATIONS
-input:
+To calculate correlations and summary statistics for each user, use the following script, which creates the correlation and summary tables for each participant

 $ python postSleepAnalyzer.py